Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Main statements

-compared to the case of a flat connection \eqref{EqIsoEV}, each power of $n$ in the topological expansion, that is $n^{f_{\nu}(\rho)}$, is replaced by a product of $f_{\nu}(\rho)$ Wilson loops corresponding to holonomies along random walk loops, one for each border of the ribbon in the ribbon pairing $\rho$. \end{cor}
+compared to the case of a trivial connection \eqref{EqIsoEV}, each power of $n$ in the topological expansion, that is $n^{f_{\nu}(\rho)}$, is replaced by a product of $f_{\nu}(\rho)$ Wilson loops corresponding to holonomies along random walk loops, one for each boundary cycle of the ribbon in the ribbon pairing $\rho$. \end{cor}